-Meanwhile, in case you missed it, here's how the last seven socially distant self-quarantined state-ordered sequestered-without-end days looked to Mark:
+Meanwhile, in case you missed it, here's how the rest of the week looked to Steyn:

 ~The week began with one of Alexander Pope's several contributions to the Hit Parade.